udayakumar-s/ej2-angular-docs/ej2-angular/grid/selection/selection.md

 ---
-layout: post
-title: Selection in Angular Grid component | Syncfusion
-description: Learn here all about Selection in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
-control: Selection
-publishingplatform: ##Platform_Name##
-documentation: ug
+title: "Selection"
+component: "Grid"
+description: "Learn how to select rows and cells, use range selection, and use check box selection in the Essential JS 2 DataGrid control."
 ---

-# Selection in Angular Grid component
+# Selection

 Selection provides an option to highlight a row or cell or column.
 Selection can be done through simple Mouse down or Arrow keys.